Drunk drivers are a menace on California’s roads.

 Typically, you will need to contact the insurance company for the driver who was at fault.
 They will want to see medical bills and other proof of injury.
 They will also need to investigate whether their insured was really at fault for the collision.
 Generally, it is a good idea to wait until you reach maximum medical improvement before you submit a claim to an insurer, since you will definitely know how much you have spent on medical care.

 The key is timing.
 You might benefit by waiting for evidence to come out in the criminal prosecution.
-In other situations, you might not be able to delay and want to seek compensation immediately.
-An attorney can make these judgment calls so that they work to your benefit.
+In other situations, you might not be able to delay and want to seek compensation after a drunk driving accident immediately.
+A drunk driving accident lawyer can make these judgment calls so that they work to your benefit.

 THE STRESS ENDS HERE.